How High Is Annapurna Base Camp

 Importance of Knowing the Height Of ABC

-Knowing the height of Annapurna Base Camp is the number one way to understand the trek’s difficulty and the risk of altitude-related sickness.
-As you climb to a higher altitude, the oxygen level and air pressure in the atmosphere reduce.
+Knowing the height of Annapurna Base Camp is a key factor in understanding the trek’s difficulty and the risk of altitude-related illnesses.
+As you climb to a higher altitude, the oxygen level and air pressure in the atmosphere decrease.
 This makes breathing difficult and climbing more strenuous for trekkers.

 Trekkers can assess their physical condition and make preparations accordingly.
 They can also compare the height of the Annapurna Base Camp with other trekking destinations in Nepal to decide whether the trek suits them.
 Likewise, they can plan their itinerary and schedule acclimatization days that suit them.